 Pursuant to the general terms and conditions for sales, ownership of the goods supplied is transferred to wholesale partners upon complete payment of all receivables.
 No collateral has been provided in the Group for individual receivables.
-Receivables from wholesale customers in respect of whose assets insolvency proceedings have been initiated are completely impaired.
+Receivables from wholesale customers in respect of whose assets insolvency proceedings have been initiated are evaluated on a case-to-case basis and impaired to the expected receivables recovery amount.

-As of December 31, 2022, receivables written off in the amount of EUR 2,509 thousand (2021: EUR 2,744 thousand) were still subject to recovery measures.
+As of December 31, 2023, receivables written off in the amount of EUR 2,802 thousand (2022: EUR 2,509 thousand) were still subject to recovery measures.

-The maximum credit risk from trade receivables corresponding to their gross value is EUR 272,658 thousand (2021: EUR 250,289 thousand) as of the reporting date.
+The maximum credit risk from trade receivables corresponding to their gross value is EUR 393,215 thousand (2022: EUR 272,658 thousand) as of the reporting date.